oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/DOCKER_README.md

 ## Section 9 : Support

-At the time of this release, Oracle RAC is supported for Oracle Linux 7.
-To see current Linux support certifications, see:
+At the time of this release, Oracle RAC on Docker is supported only on Oracle Linux 7.
+To see current details, refer the [Real Application Clusters Installation Guide for Docker Containers Oracle Linux x86-64](https://docs.oracle.com/en/database/oracle/oracle-database/21/racdk/oracle-rac-on-docker.html).

 ## Section 10 : License